coder/coder-v1-cli/README.md

 # coder-cli

-`coder` provides a one-way, live file sync to your Coder Enterprise environment.

-It is useful in cases where you want to use an unsupported IDE with your Coder Environment.
+`coder` is a command line utility for Coder Enterprise.

 ## Install